blackpuppy/docs/en/core-libraries/components/authentication.rst

 application::

     public function logout() {
-        $this->redirect($this->Auth->logout());
+        return $this->redirect($this->Auth->logout());
     }

 Logging out users that logged in with Digest or Basic auth is difficult to accomplish for all clients.
 Most browsers will retain credentials for the duration they are still open.
 Some clients can be forced to logout by sending a 401 status code.
 Changing the authentication realm is another solution that works for some clients.

 .. _authorization-objects: